 Making WordPress backups is very important to avoid getting your ass up in the air when there is a problem.

-Here are just a few examples so you can see how really important it is to make backups of your WordPress:
+Here are just a few examples so you can see how crucial it is to make backups of your WordPress:

-- An error in updating your theme that prevents you from viewing your website.
+- An error in updating the theme that prevents you from viewing your website.

 - Wrong update of any plugin or the same WordPress that can spoil other vital functions.

-- Loss of information, articles or images due to some type of malware.
+- Loss of information, articles or images due to some malware.

-- A hacker attack that has erased the entire web.
+- A hacker attacks your site and has erased the entire data from the website.

-- You made a mistake and deleted a very important file.
+- You made a mistake and deleted a necessary file.

 How to Backup WordPress Site: The best plugin to backup WordPress for free

-If you read the article where I talked about the essential plugins for WordPress, you will know that there is an exclusive section for security where I have put three plugins to make backups in WordPress for free.
+If you read the article where I talked about the essential plugins for WordPress, you will know an exclusive section for security where I have put three plugins to make backups in WordPress for free.

-But if I have to keep one, I will definitely keep this one.
+But if I have to keep one, I will keep this one.

 Before, I used the BackWPup plugin, which is not bad because it allows you to automate backups and make backups with everything a WordPress backup should have: all the files and folders of your WordPress + the database.